emmettng/emmettng/content/datascience/Simple-Facts.md

 > ` A, B, C & D`

 ## A. Typical data analysis process includes:
-> 1. `Business requirements` and `data sampling scheme`.
+> 1. `Business requirements analysis`, `domain expertise mapping`, `data sampling scheme`.
 > 2. Scheme implementation.
 > 3. ETL architecture implementation.
-> 4. Distributional test & anomaly detection
+> 4. Distributional test , anomaly detection , exception identification, revise previous process.
-> 5. Based on the primitive analysis of `C` and `D`, adjust process `A` to `D` accordingly.
-> 6. Task-related analysis.
+> 6. Descriptive analysis and provide utility functions.
-> 7. Modeling and Testing.
+> 7. Scheduled tasks modeling and evaluation.
-> 8. Scheduled task development and test.
+> 8. Ad-hoc tasks development and evaluation.

 ## B. Problems of A

-- It never happen in that order.
+- It will not be implemented in that order.
 - The requirements of our end-users could be paradoxical and the first version narrative has never been the same as what actually need to be done eventually.
 - Data contamination will happen(ageing equipment, nonstandard operation, seasons, local convention, etc).
 So `Empirical Reference` need to be treated very carefully.
 - Data is valid `iff` wrong value will cause problem and someone will be punished because this problem.
 Many upstream data from sales or manufacture department could be wrong or intentionally `adjusted` in their own interests (imbalanced or invalid normalization).